 After finishing, Harriet shook my hand and told me I’d run well and in return I told her I’d barely kept up.
 I collected my medal, a bottle of water, and my backpack, and then made my way to the train station as I logged on to the RunThrough website to check my time.
 I’d finished 35th out of 708 finishers with a time of 84:42, and was 6th in my category.

 I couldn’t believe it - that was a PB by 4 minutes and 11.
 I’d somehow proven to my friend that my estimate back in January wasn’t too far off, despite the wind.
 Other than the last mile it hadn't really been that bad either, despite the lack of fuelling and water.
 It’d beaten my “Gold” goal too - it was like my half marathon curse was finally over.
-I thank Gen Huss for this though - she believed in me, and I think subconsciously the changes I’d made to my training were inspired by hers.

 The next race would be the Greater Manchester Marathon; for the fourth time.
 Now my thoughts had changed from a sub-3:05 goal to perhaps trying for sub-3:00.
 Would it be possible?
 My next half-marathon goal would be to see if it was repeatable before attempting anything faster.
 It still seems impossible I did what I did - I need to know it wasn't a fluke before targetting sub-84.